academie-de-espee/youth-rapier-rules/rules.md

 1. Youth Rapier Marshals
     1. The Kingdom Youth Rapier Marshal will be responsible for issuing Youth Rapier Marshal warrants.
     2. A warranted Youth Rapier Marshal is a person at least age 18 who in addition to their reporting duties as a kingdom or atlarge officer:
-        1. Is an authorized Youth Rapier Marshal
-        2. Is allowed to teach the pre-authorization class
+        1. Is allowed to teach the pre-authorization class
-        3. Is allowed to authorize youth combatants in all weapon combinations
+        2. Is allowed to authorize youth combatants in all weapon combinations
-        4. It is strongly suggested that a Youth Rapier Marshal have a current authorization to marshal Adult Rapier combat.
+        3. It is strongly suggested that a Youth Rapier Marshal have a current authorization to marshal Adult Rapier combat.
 2. Marshallate responsibilities
     1. All Youth Rapier Marshals are required to attend the following classes:
         1. Rapier Marshal 101